 In conjunction with Cycle 14 CONTOUR GEOMETRY, this cycle facilitates the machining of open and closed contours.
-Using the function for automatic identification of residual material, you can rework the inside corners of the contour, if required.
+If necessary, you can also used the automatic identification of residual material to rework the inside corners of the contour.

 Unlike Cycle 25 CONTOUR TRAIN, Cycle 276 THREE-D CONTOUR TRAIN also interprets coordinates in the tool axis (Z axis) that are defined in the contour subprogram.
 This makes it possible to easily machine contours created with a CAM system, for example.